-Head Start Center-Based Program

-provides services throughout Luzerne and Wyoming Counties from August to Mid-June.
+Head Start Center-Based Program provides services throughout Luzerne and Wyoming Counties from August to Mid-June.

-Head Start Dual Language Learning Classrooms

-are offered in Wilkes-Barre and throughout the Head Start Centers to aid children in developing English listening and speaking skills while maintaining their home language in preparation for kindergarten.

-Pre-K Counts Program

-is a center-based, preschool program funded by the state of Pennsylvania, serving Crestwood, Dallas, Wilkes-Barre, Wyoming Valley West, Pittston Area School Districts, and other select service areas for qualifying families.

-Early Head Start Program

-is a year round home visiting program for children birth to three in selected service areas.
+- Head Start Dual Language Learning Classrooms are offered in Wilkes-Barre and throughout the Head Start Centers to aid children in developing English listening and speaking skills while maintaining their home language in preparation for kindergarten. - Pre-K Counts Program is a center-based, preschool program funded by the state of Pennsylvania, serving Crestwood, Dallas, Wilkes-Barre, Wyoming Valley West, and Pittston Area School Districts, and other select service areas for qualifying families. - Early Head Start Program is a year round home visiting program for children birth to three in selected service areas in Luzerne and Wyoming Counties.
 Weekly home visits include parenting education, health services, early childhood development and support and referral services.
 Group activities with other families are held twice a month.
-Children who are enrolled in the Early Head Start program are given priority for the Head Start preschool program at three years of age.
+Children who are enrolled in the Early Head Start program are given priority for the Head Start preschool program at three years of age. - Early Head Start Prenatal Program offers home visiting services to pregnant women provided by a registered nurse.
+At birth, the baby is enrolled in the Early Head Start program.